galacticcouncil/hydration-docs/docs/02_products/04_hollar.md

 description: Learn about Hydration's native stablecoin
 ---

-HOLLAR is a **decentralized, over-collateralized stablecoin** designed to target the value of approximately $1.
+HOLLAR is Hydration's **decentralized, over-collateralized stablecoin** designed to target the value of approximately $1.
 Unlike algorithmic stablecoins that rely on market mechanisms alone, HOLLAR is minted against crypto collateral that users deposit into the protocol.
 This creates a direct backing relationship where each HOLLAR token represents a claim against real crypto assets held in the system.

-HOLLAR **builds on the proven architecture of Aave's GHO protocol**, inheriting battle-tested mechanisms for collateral management, interest accrual, and liquidations. **The key innovation is the addition of the HOLLAR Stability Module (HSM) that provides enhanced price stability** through direct stablecoin conversion capabilities.
+HOLLAR **builds on the proven architecture of Aave's GHO protocol**, inheriting battle-tested mechanisms for collateral management, interest accrual, and liquidations.
+In parallel, our cutting-edge [HOLLAR Stability Module (HSM)](#the-hollar-stability-module-hsm) helps provide enhanced price stability through direct stablecoin conversion capabilities.

 ## What Makes HOLLAR Unique